 The cosmetics industry is a global industry and CTPA is as an active member of Cosmetics Europe, the European personal care trade association, as well as contributing to the International Associations Collaboration and liaising with our international colleagues in national associations worldwide.
 This ensures that we can provide our members with the very best up-to-date advice whilst working collaboratively to resolve challenges for the industry.

-CTPA has also undertaken a new strategic objective to deliver the CTPA Sustainability Strategy, 'Driving towards a Net Positive Cosmetics Industry' bringing industry together and working in partnership with others to deliver some short, medium and long-term outputs.
-Together with the CTPA's Environmental Sustainability Working Group, we will build our sustainability narrative and messaging, identifying and engaging key partners and highlighting how industry is collaborating to act as the hub for system-wide change to help all companies, members and non-members, to work towards this ambitious goal.
-This intense work progamme is being undertaken with the international sustainability NGO, Forum for the Future, and CTPA's long-term communications partner, Teneo.
+CTPA's strategic objective to deliver the CTPA Sustainability Strategy, 'Driving towards a Net Positive Cosmetics Industry' brings industry together, working in partnership with others to deliver short, medium and long-term outputs.
+Together with the CTPA's Sustainability Committee, we continue to build our understanding of key issues, identifying and engaging key partners and highlighting how industry is collaborating to act as a hub for system-wide change to help all companies, members and non-members, to work towards this ambitious goal.

 Help for Media and Consumers

-CTPA raises awareness of topical issues in a timely fashion through its consumer site, www.thefactsabout.co.uk , providing the media with rapid, scientifically rigorous responses to help them offer balanced reporting on the science behind cosmetic products and to put new research into perspective.
-Consumers can trust the products they use daily and it is important to explain that the myths and misinformation often found on the internet bear no relation to the safe use of ingredients in cosmetic products under the strict EU Cosmetics Products Regulation.
+CTPA raises awareness of topical issues in a timely fashion through its consumer site, www.thefactsabout.co.uk, providing the media with rapid, scientifically rigorous responses to help them offer balanced reporting on the science behind cosmetic products and to put new research into perspective.
+Consumers can trust the products they use daily and it is important to explain that the myths and misinformation often found on the internet bear no relation to the safe use of ingredients in cosmetic products under the strict cosmetics laws.